mgaitan/autopep723/README.md

 # autopep723

-A CLI tool that automatically generates [PEP 723](https://peps.python.org/pep-0723/) metadata for Python scripts by analyzing their imports and dependencies.
+A **zero-dependency** CLI tool that automatically generates [PEP 723](https://peps.python.org/pep-0723/) metadata for Python scripts by analyzing their imports and dependencies.

 ## What it does